Arizona Cardinals vs. Houston Texans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - Arizona and its opponents have gone over the current 47.5-point total in five of six games this season.

-- Houston's games have gone over 47.5 points in two opportunities this season.
+- Houston has combined with its opponents to score more than 47.5 points in two games this season.

 - The combined points per game average of the two teams, 47.6, is 0.1 points more than Sunday's over/under.